Nevada Drunk Driving Statistics [Updated 2026]

 Las Vegas is a premier vacation destination with a diverse range of attractions, including casinos, entertainment, dining, shopping, natural experiences, and family-friendly activities, all of which draw millions of visitors annually.
-At Harris & Harris Injury Lawyers, we emphasize the risks associated with drinking and driving, which poses significant dangers such as severe injuries and fatalities.
+At Harris & Harris personal injury attorneys in Las Vegas, we emphasize the risks associated with drinking and driving, which poses significant dangers such as severe injuries and fatalities.

 Drinking and driving poses significant risks, including the potential for severe injuries and fatalities.
 Consequently, Nevada ranks among the top five states in the U.S. for excessive alcohol consumption.